Provides a framework for the management of student conduct.

 To provide a framework for the management of student conduct that may harm the University and its community.

-Applies to all students enrolled in the RMIT Group, including students on leave of absence, students studying through OUA or other third party provider of RMIT courses and programs, students studying RMIT programs at global partner institutions, higher degree by research students who have submitted work for examination, and graduands; and students in short courses or single courses.
+Applies to all students enrolled in the RMIT Group, including students on leave of absence, students studying through Open Universities Australia (OUA) or other third party provider of RMIT courses and programs, students studying RMIT programs at global partner institutions, higher degree by research students who have submitted work for examination, and graduands; and students in short courses or single courses.

 1.1.
 RMIT University is a safe learning and working community.